Skip to content

 Indonesia

-If you are looking for the most beautiful tourist attractions in Indonesia, then Ratu Boko Temple should make it to the top of your list.
-The panoramic view you can get while in the temple complex is guaranteed to make you come back here one more time —it’s hauntingly beautiful.
+If you are looking for the most beautiful tourist attractions in Indonesia, Ratu Boko Temple should be at the top of your list.
+The panoramic view you can get while in the temple complex is guaranteed to make you come back one more time—it’s hauntingly beautiful.

-When the Syailendra Dynasty was in power, this place was no longer used.
-Apart from its interesting history, this place is a favourite spot for tourists to take photos, especially when the sun sets.
+This place was no longer used when the Syailendra Dynasty was in power.
+Apart from its fascinating history, this place is a favourite spot for tourists to take photos, especially when the sun sets.

 Prambanan Temple – Yogyakarta